How Living Intentionally Can Improve Your Effectiveness

 - She accepts “the way things are” — without considering if asking or pushing back is the right move.

-- She shoulders work and family overload — neglecting her own goals, development, or well-being.
+- She shoulders the work and family overload — neglecting her own goals, development, or well-being.

 “Each woman needs to make time to think about her identity as leader, choose what she wants, and work intentionally to make it happen,” says Santana.

-Santana, along with Katherine Pappa and other CCL colleagues, developed the program content and design.
-It is based around 3 themes, or levers, that can have a powerful impact on women’s effectiveness:
+Santana helped develop the program content and design of CCL’s Women’s Leadership Experience.
+It is based around 3 themes, or levers, that can have a powerful impact on women’s effectiveness as leaders:

 Women’s leadership development is, in large part, about identity.
-It’s about getting clear on values, motivations and behaviors, as well as the characteristics and roles that are part of who you are.
+It’s about helping women get clear on their values, motivations, and behaviors, as well as the characteristics and roles that are part of who you are.

 Living agentically is equally important for establishing your desired leadership brand.